CS21-2020-21/opentransport-api-demo/README.md

 (env_name)$ coverage run manage.py test customers
 (env_name)$ coverage report
 ```
+## Customer API and Operator API
+### Postman Testing
+In Postman, click the Runner button at the top of the Postman window.
+The Collection Runner window will appear.
+Under "Choose a collection or folder", select the folder containing the collection to run.
+Click the Environment menu and choose the environment to use.
+Click the Start Run button.

 # Releases

 This repository makes use of release branching, with feature branching off of each release branch.
 Currently, there are four releases of our project with the fifth release in development.